Medium-density fibreboard: Fibre production

 Compared to other fibre boards, such as Masonite, MDF is characterised by the next part of the process, and how the fibres are processed as individual, but intact, fibres and vessels, manufactured through a dry process.
 The chips are then compacted into small plugs using a screw feeder, heated for 30–120 seconds to soften the lignin in the wood, then fed into a defibrator.
 A typical defibrator consists of two counter-rotating discs with grooves in their faces.
 Chips are fed into the centre and are fed outwards between the discs by centrifugal force.
 The decreasing size of the grooves gradually separates the fibres, aided by the softened lignin between them.

 From the defibrator, the pulp enters a blowline, a distinctive part of the MDF process.
 This is an expanding circular pipeline, initially 40 mm in diameter, increasing to 1500 mm.
 Wax is injected in the first stage, which coats the fibres and is distributed evenly by the turbulent movement of the fibres.
 A urea-formaldehyde resin is then injected as the main bonding agent.
 The wax improves moisture resistance and the resin initially helps reduce clumping.
 The material dries quickly in the final heated expansion chamber of the blowline and expands into a fine, fluffy and lightweight fibre.
+The glue and the other components (hardener, dye, urea, and so on) can be injected into blowline even at a high pressure (100 bar) and the drying process continues inside a long pipe to the exit cyclones, that is connected to the heating chamber.
 This fibre may be used immediately, or stored.

 Sheet forming

-Dry fibre gets sucked into the top of a "pendistor", which evenly distributes fibre into a uniform mat below it, usually of 230–610 mm thickness.
+Dry fibre is sucked into the top of a "pendistor", which evenly distributes fibre into a uniform mat below it, usually of 230–610 mm thickness.
 The mat is precompressed and either sent straight to a continuous hot press or cut into large sheets for a multiple-opening hot press.
 The hot press activates the bonding resin and sets the strength and density profile.
 The pressing cycle operates in stages, with the mat thickness being first compressed to around 1.5 times the finished board thickness, then compressed further in stages and held for a short period.
 This gives a board profile with zones of increased density, thus mechanical strength, near the two faces of the board and a less dense core.

 After pressing, MDF is cooled in a star dryer or cooling carousel, trimmed, and sanded.
 In certain applications, boards are also laminated for extra strength.

 The environmental impact of MDF has greatly improved over the years.
 Today, many MDF boards are made from a variety of materials.
 These include other woods, scrap, recycled paper, bamboo, carbon fibres and polymers, forest thinnings, and sawmill off-cuts.

 As manufacturers are being pressured to come up with greener products, they have started testing and using nontoxic binders.
 New raw materials are being introduced.
 Straw and bamboo are becoming popular fibres because they are a fast-growing, renewable resource.